Rethinking and Designing a High-performing Automatic License Plate Recognition Approach: Experiments

 \textbf{Vertex-based LP rectification.} LP rectification is crucial for LP recognition in our CNN-based architecture because the rectified LPs imply the character's layout.
-The more accurate the rectified LPs is the best character recognition.
-The LP rectification is based on the vertex estimation in VertexNet.
+The more accurate the rectified LPs are, the better the character recognition achieves.
+The LP rectification is based on the vertex estimation of VertexNet.
 We compared two types in SCR-Net, which were separately trained by the rectified LPs (resampled LP images by ground-truth vertices) and non-rectified LPs (resampled LP images by ground-truth bounding boxes).
 In inference, the first model performs LP rectification according to the predicted vertices by VertexNet, while the second one directly sample LPs by the predicted bounding boxes.
 We evaluated our method on the CCPD testing set.
-As illustrated in the first two entries (columns) of Table \ref{table7}, the rectified LPs by vertices improve the accuracy from 98.51\% to 99.52\%, which validates the effectiveness of LP rectification.
+As illustrated in the first two entries (columns) of Table \ref{table8}, the rectified LPs by vertices improve the accuracy from 98.51\% to 99.52\%, which validates the effectiveness of LP rectification.
 Additionally, the results in Table \ref{table6} show that SCR-Net (vertex) also benefits from the vertices on the AOLP dataset.

 \textbf{Robustness of SCR-Net.} SCR-Net may be affected by the biased results of VertexNet.
 We first modified the recognition metric of CCPD in Section \ref{Metrics} by removing the condition of IoU larger than 0.6.
-The increased accuracy in the parentheses of Table \ref{table7} shows that even though the predicted boxes have low IoU, SCR-Net can make correct recognition for those inaccurate boxes.
+The increase of accuracy in the parentheses of Table \ref{table8} shows that even though the predicted boxes have low IoU ($< 0.6$), SCR-Net can make correct recognition for some inaccurate boxes.
 Then, we conducted two comparative experiments for the predicted vertices (resp. boxes) and ground-truth vertices (resp. boxes) on the CCPD testing set.
-From the four entries of Table \ref{table7}, we can observe that the predicted vertices (resp. boxes) only cause $99.65\%-99.58\%=0.07\%$ (resp. $98.79\%-98.56\%=0.23\%$) more errors compared with the ground-truth vertices (resp. boxes).
+From the four entries of Table \ref{table8}, we can observe that the predicted vertices (resp. boxes) only cause $99.65\%-99.58\%=0.07\%$ (resp. $98.79\%-98.56\%=0.23\%$) more errors than the ground-truth vertices (resp. boxes).
 The results illustrate that SCR-Net is robust to the output of VertexNet, especially for the predicted vertices.